Introduction — Why OEM/ODM Heated Apparel Development Requires a Full-System Approach

 Stage 4 — Prototyping & Sample Creation

 Prototypes are built between design and production- here iron out the flaws.
+This is also the point where brands should test heated apparel before mass production to reduce technical risk before scale-up.

 Technical Prototype (Engineering Sample)